 Step 3: Prevent a Sticky Grill

-A little vegetable oil will keep food from sticking to your grill.
+A little vegetable oil will keep food from sticking to your standard grill.
 Start with a folded paper towel soaked in the vegetable oil.
-Hold the towel with BBQ Tongs and brush the grill grate.
+Hold the towel with Grill Tongs and brush the grill grate.

 Safety tip: Don’t spray nonstick cooking spray or oil directly over the hot grill.

 HINT: When using the Indoor Outdoor Portable Grill, oil your food—not the grill grates.
 This helps reduce smoke, especially when you use it indoors!

 Step 4: It’s Grill Time (aka, The Fun Part)